arangodb/docs/3.10/arangosearch-views-search-alias.md

 layout: default
 description: Search Alias Views
 ---
-# Search Alias Views Reference
+# `search-alias` Views Reference

-Search Alias Views let you add one or more inverted indexes to a View, enabling federate searching and sorting search results by relevance, on top of sophisticated information retrieval capabilities such as full-text search for unstructured or semi-structured data provided by the inverted indexes that they
+`search-alias` Views let you add one or more inverted indexes to a View, enabling federate searching and sorting search results by relevance, on top of sophisticated information retrieval capabilities such as full-text search for unstructured or semi-structured data provided by the inverted indexes that they